...

 Other potential needs for introducing an idea

-If you are giving an initial pitch, the best presentation thank you images will give your audience a proper means to contact you or follow up on your next program.
+If you give an initial pitch, the best presentation thank you images will give your audience a proper means to contact you or follow up on your next program.

-Note: When concluding any PowerPoint, your thank you for watching my presentation slide will naturally need to follow the same pattern with the entire PPT.
-It is also helpful if you are creative with the presentation thank you.
+Note: When concluding any PowerPoint, your thank you for watching my presentation slide will naturally need to follow the same pattern as the entire PPT.
+It is also helpful if you are creative with the presentation.
+Thank you.

 The General Importance of Saying Thank You

-Saying thank you is a means of expressing one’s gratitude over an action completed or a gift.
-In any setting, your ability to express gratitude irrespective of whether or not you deserved the service you got goes a long way.
+Saying thank you means expressing gratitude for an action completed or a gift.
+In any setting, your ability to express gratitude, irrespective of whether or not you deserved the service you got, goes a long way.

 Some advantages of expressing gratitude include: